CI

 script

 Test type.
-It is name of the BASH script that executes the test.
-Scripts are located in .github/test_scripts
+It is the name of the BASH script that executes the test.
+Scripts are located in the .github/test_scripts directory,

 args (optional)

 This field represents the arguments for the script.
-This can be ommited, string or json array.
+This can be omitted, a string, or a JSON array.

 reqs (optional)

-Specify additional requirements for test execution.
-This arguments are passed as REQUIREMENTS environment variable to test script.
+Specifies additional requirements for test execution.
+These arguments are passed as the REQUIREMENTS environment variable to the test script.

 Using JSON arrays

-runs-on and image fields can be passed as JSON array.
-With arrays one can define test to execute on multiple machines and images.
+The runs-on and image fields can be passed as JSON arrays.
+With arrays, one can define a test to execute on multiple machines and images.
 Examples:

 { "runs-on": ["n150","n300"],